CommWebTeam/gen_dw_format/table_of_contents_formatter/README.md

             - &lt;li>Entry 3&lt;/li>
         - &lt;/ol>&lt;/li>
     - &lt;/ol>
 5. The option for whether to remove table of contents page numbers from entries.
+Page numbers are expected to be at the end of the table of contents entry, and to use one of the following two formats.
+If the page numbers follow a different format, then you should remove them from the document manually *before* running the tool.
-Page numbers are expected to consist of at least two periods, followed by any number of spaces, followed by a number, such as the following:
+    - at least two periods, followed by any number of spaces, followed by a number, such as the following:
-    - Entry ........
-5
+        - &lt;li>Entry........
+5&lt;/li>
+    - at least one period, followed by at least one space, followed by a number, such as the following:
+        - &lt;Entry .
+3&lt;/li>

 ## Details